All Episodes

 We didn't need a modifier.

-And if you start to focus on compassion when government's real role is justice, government's role is justice and freedom that allows us to be compassionate if we choose.
+And if you start to focus on compassion when government's real role is justice, government's role is justice and freedom that allows us to be compassionate if we choose and allows us to choose to whom to be compassionate with or to.

-And what's happening is you've got a number of people, and I think Mike Huckabee has kind of tapped into this who think being pro-life, being traditional marriage is all you need to be.
+And what's happening is you've got a number of people, and I think Mike Huckabee has kind of tapped into this, who think being pro-life, being traditional marriage, is all you need to be.

-But we're moving into some unchartered waters here when we say it's not good enough that you adopt the positions that we like, you must nominate one of us.
+But we're moving into some unchartered waters here when we say it's not good enough that you adopt the positions that we like.

-And if you are one of us, as Huckabee seems to be campaigning on, then any other transgression like the ones I just mentioned of his tenure in Arkansas, well, they must be forgiven.
+And if you are one of us, as Huckabee seems to be campaigning on, then any other transgression like the ones I just mentioned of his tenure in Arkansas, why they must be forgiven.

 And if you attack him on those, why you must be anti-evangelical.